West Virginia Trappers Association

 Furbearer Management Newsletters are published by WVDNR especially geared toward trappers, and each issue contains a weath of information.

-Frozen intestinal tracts may be delivered to your regional DNR office or brought to the March Fur Auction.
-For complete details on how to remove the intestinal tract, please read Page 5 of the Winter/Spring 2024 WVDNR Furbearer Management Newsletter.
+Frozen carcasses may be delivered to your regional DNR office or brought to the March Fur Auction.
+For complete details about the study, see Fall 2024 WVDNR Furbearer Management Newsletter.

-Participants should freeze the muskrat carcass within 24 hours of harvest, noting the location, county and date caught.
+Participants should freeze the fisher carcass within 24 hours of harvest, noting the location, county and date caught.
 For additional information, call Holly Morris at (304) 256-6947 or email holly.n.morris@wv.gov

 Otter Study